Sciatica is when the sciatic nerve, which runs from your hips to your feet, is irritated. It usually gets better in 4 to 6 weeks but can last longer.

 - hold heat packs to the painful areas – you can buy these from pharmacies

-- sit or lie down for long periods – even if moving hurts, it's not harmful and can help you get better faster
+- do not sit or lie down for long periods – even if moving hurts, it's not harmful and can help you get better faster

-- use hot water bottles to ease the pain – you could scald yourself if your skin is numb
+- do not use hot water bottles to ease the pain – you could scald yourself if your skin is numb

 - hasn't improved after trying home treatments for a few weeks